 2016 will be an exciting year.
 The Festival of Architecture will connect Scottish communities and visitors with architecture through events and exhibitions Scotland-wide.
 The National Museum of Scotland turns 150 years old and will reopen ten new galleries showcasing Scotland's internationally important collections of decorative art, design, fashion, science and technology.

-Arts organisation NVA's plans to resuscitate Kilmahew woodland and modernist icon St Peter's seminary with commence with public art event Hinterland to launch the Festival of Architecture 2016, the creation of the new V&A Dundee will gain pace, and the new Queensferry Crossing - set to be the longest three-tower, cable-stayed bridge in the world - will officially open.
+Arts organisation NVA's plans to resuscitate Kilmahew woodland and modernist icon St Peter's seminary with commence with public art event Hinterland to launch the Festival of Architecture 2016 and the creation of the new V&A Dundee will gain pace.

 A programme of funded events was announced in November 2015, which you can find here